Cantica-Systems/vote-gr/README.md

-# vote-gr
+# Vote GR

-Type in a Grand Rapids address, get your ward, your precinct, and where you vote.
+Type in a Grand Rapids address, get your ward, your precinct, and where you vote on Election Day.

 Live demo: **<https://votegr.cantica.dev>**

-Independent and unofficial, offered with no guarantee of accuracy, and not affiliated with the City of Grand Rapids, Kent County, or the State of Michigan.
-The Michigan Voter Information Center is the official source; always verify there, or with the Grand Rapids City Clerk, before relying on this.
+This project is independent and unofficial, offered with no guarantee of accuracy.
+This tool is not affiliated with the City of Grand Rapids, Kent County, or the State of Michigan.
+The Michigan Voter Information Center is still the official source of record; always verify there, or with the Clerk.

 Free to copy, host, revise, and change, including by a city or clerk's office.
 You do not need to ask.
 The licence asks one thing in return: keep the